jorgedlt/vagrant-client/README.md

 	Vagrantfile               -- my recommended Vagrantfile - Edit if needed. has extra RAM and CPUs config'ed
+	                             * this file can be edited to allow for more CPU & RAM

 	Vagrantfile.multi         -- Multi Machine Cluster file.
 	                             A ruby/yaml kludge to have 4 or 5 virtuals